Seirdy/seirdy.one/content/about/uses.md

 `avifenc`
 : Comes with libavif.
 I use it with libaom to encode AVIF images with lossy compression.
 I also link libaom against libjxl so that I can get Butteraugli-based quality tuning.

+`cjxl`
+: The reference JPEG-XL encoder.
+JPEG-XL won't be enabled-by-default in browsers for a while, but I still offer it via some `<picture>` elements.

 ### Deploy the website